husarms/coin-surfer/README.md

 A few [example surfers](#surfers) are provided - or you can write your own utilizing the functions provided in the project.

 # Surfers
 The included example surfers all work on the same principal - monitor the current price and buy or sell when a threshold is hit.
-The challenge is deciding what those thresholds should be - and they each use different approaches for determining this.
+The challenge is deciding what those thresholds should be - and they each use different approaches to determine this.

 ## Simple Threshold Surfer
 The [simple threshold surfer](https://github.com/husarms/coin-surfer/blob/master/surfers/simple-threshold.ts) is the first example iteration and uses the difference between the current price and 24-hour average price.